The figure shows the graph of f′f^{\prime} on the closed interval... | Channels for Pearson+

 5. Graphical Applications of Derivatives

 The figure shows the graph of on the closed interval .
-Locate the inflection point(s) of .
+Determine the intervals on which is increasing and decreasing.

 The figure shows the graph of on the closed interval .
-Locate the inflection point(s) of .
+Determine the intervals on which is increasing and decreasing.